 - Next, wire the light switch.

-Safety: Turn off the main circuit breaker at the panel box.
-Be aware that even with the main breaker off, the wires coming from the power company are still energized.
+Safety Tip: Never work in a panel box unless you are knowledgeable and comfortable doing so.
+Even with the main breaker off, the wires coming from the power company are still energized.
 Be careful when working in the panel box.

 - Turn the power back on at the panel box and circuit breaker.